ianz94/PnP-Server-Demo/README.md

 # PnP-Server-Demo

-A demo Cisco PNP Server
+A super-simple minimalized Cisco Plug-n-Play Server developed with Python Flask framework, with the capability of sending config file to a Cisco router through HTTP request.